BenLangmead/bowtie/MANUAL.markdown

 `-`, `R`, `Y`, etc.) are considered invalid by Bowtie.
 This is true only for ambiguous characters in the reference; alignments involving ambiguous characters in the read are legal, subject to the alignment policy.
-Also, alignments that "fall off" the reference sequence are not considered legal by Bowtie.
+Ambiguous characters in the read mismatch all other characters.
+Alignments that "fall off" the reference sequence are not considered valid.

 The process by which `bowtie` chooses an alignment to report is randomized in order to avoid "mapping bias" - the phenomenon whereby